csswizardry/csswizardry.github.com/_posts/2022-08-24-measure-what-you-impact-not-what-you-influence.md

 I created a control[^4], reloaded the page five times, and took the median LCP.
-Despite these two defensive measures, I was surprised by the variance in results for LCP—up to 1s!
+Despite these two defensive measures, I was surprised by the variance in results for LCP — up to 1s!
 Next, I modified the HTML to add `fetchpriority=high` to the `<img />`.
 Again, I reloaded the page five times.
 Again, I took the median.
 Again, I was surprised by the level of variance in LCP times.

-The reason for this variance was pretty clear—LCP, as discussed, includes a lot of other metrics, whereas the only thing I was actually affecting was the priority of the image request.
+The reason for this variance was pretty clear — LCP, as discussed, includes a lot of other metrics, whereas the only thing I was actually affecting was the priority of the image request.
 My measurement was a loose proxy for what I was actually changing.